-The WHC Climate Action Works initiative, launching in October 2019 with funding from ArcelorMittal, will help corporate landowners utilize nature-based climate change solutions that are corporate-driven, community-minded, and biodiversity-based.
+The WHC Climate Action Works initiative, launched in October 2019 with funding from ArcelorMittal, helps corporate landowners utilize nature-based climate change solutions that are corporate-driven, community-minded, and biodiversity-based.

-The first meeting of the Initiative will take place on October 10, 2019.
+The first meeting of the Initiative took place on October 10, 2019.

 Climate Action Works seeks to create a framework in which corporate leaders can view their lands as contributing to

 their science-based climate targets and take action in accordance with these targets.
 The framework also addresses engagement of employees and community members in meaningful restoration efforts that, in the words of Tom Lovejoy (the ‘Godfather of Biodiversity’) “can empower individuals who previously could see no way in which they individually can make a difference about climate change.”

 Climate Action Works Will Address the Following

 - Mindset of corporate landowners who do not view their own lands as having potential for climate mitigation and adaptation

 - Relevancy for nature-based climate action on a variety of corporate lands

 - Scaling of local-level climate action for global recognition

 - Verifications for recognizing nature-based climate action